 var searchQuery by rememberSavable { mutableStateOf("") }

-// Handle one-time side effects
+// Handle one-time events

 viewModel.ConsumeEffects { effect ->